Thinking About Unretiring in 2025? Here’s What You Need To Know

 Fourth, making connections.
 Financial planner Judith Ward said many retirees consider rejoining the workforce because it’s a “powerful way to make social connections and reestablish a sense of purpose.”
 George Jerjian echoed her sentiment.
 “Sure, money is a concern, but the biggest retirement challenge that no one talks about, in my experience, is finding purpose.”

-Where are unretirees working
+Where are unretirees working?

-Mark Walton said in his book, “Unretired: How Highly Effective People Live Happily Ever After.” that older workers are part of a big change in the American economy.
+Mark Walton said in his book “Unretired: How Highly Effective People Live Happily Ever After,” older workers are part of a big change in the American economy.
 While many can afford to retire, many seniors have no interest in powering down their ambitions to play pickleball, garden, go on a cruise or dabble in hobbies for the next 30 years.
 Instead, they are finding work in less physical, and less stressful jobs.
 And, employers are benefiting as well from the deep expertise that comes with years of experience.

 Proceeding with caution